 The colorful and ordered display of items shot from above creates engaging compositions pleasant to the viewer’s eyes and very satisfying to do.

-Not only they work well on social media, they look great for magazine ads, as headers on a website or as YouTube thumbnails.
+Not only they work well on social media, but they also look great for magazine ads, as headers on a website or as YouTube thumbnails.

-If you want to stand out on social media, flat lay photography is one of the best ways to make the most out of your photos.
+If you want to stand out on social media, this is one of the best ways to make the most out of your photos.

-There are endless flat lay photography ideas which can make your photos unique.
+There are endless flat lay photography ideas that can make your photos unique.

 They are surprisingly easy to follow when you stick to some simple rules.